lfenzo/Fundamentus.jl/docs/src/index.md

 !!! note
     Function and column names are kept in Portuguese to remain consistent with the terminology used on the Fundamentus website.
     All documentation and usage examples, however, are provided in English.
+This may change in the future depending on feedback.